• Products

 As teams grow, it is important for you, as a project admin to consider how you set up your queues so the team can manage requests efficiently, which includes managing load times but also mental load for your team.

-Queues are arranged into 3 sections: Starred, Team priority, and Other in the project’s sidebar.
-Queues under Starred and Team priority will refresh and update their issue counts regularly.
-Queues under Other do not refresh, and are collapsed by default.
+From your project’s sidebar, queues are displayed under: Starred, any priority groups created in the project, and View all queues.
+Queues in Starred and your ‘Priority groups’ will refresh and update their issue counts regularly.
+Queues under View all queues do not refresh, and are collapsed by default.

 Any given queue will only refresh its count up until 999 issues at which point it will display 999+.
 For the best experience, agents should only see and refresh the queues that are relevant to them.